JRJurman/automated-ticket-printer/README.md

 ```

 ### `tickets`
-Tickets are objects which are generated by `watches` and `hooks`, and are passed on to
+Tickets are objects which are generated by `watches` and `hooks`, and are passed
-(possibly multiple) printers by the `ActivityWatcher`.
-They have the following properties:
+on to (possibly multiple) printers by the `ActivityWatcher`.
+They have the
+following properties:
+- `watch`, a string, the name of the watch
 - `title`, a string, the title of the ticket
 - `project`, a string, the project that the ticket belongs to
 - `number`, a string, the id or number of the ticket